top of page

 The act and language of drawing is essential to her practice in creating a continuity and connection between the various elements and materials found during her walks.
 The work generated represents other realities of a world where the entangling of various forms, human and non-human, brings the conception of new life.

-Awards include the Arts Council Agility Award (2022), Dublin Arts Office residential space (2022), and the Arts for Health residency award at Uillinn West Cork Arts Centre (2021).
+Awards include the RHA Annual exhibition Work on Paper award (2024), Arts Council Agility Award (2022), Dublin Arts Office residential space (2022), and the Arts for Health residency award at Uillinn West Cork Arts Centre (2021).

 Her work is now part of the HSE public collection, Crawford MAAP Graduate Collection, the public collection in the National Library in Dublin, the National Archives of Ireland, and the Arts Office in Dun Laoghaire-Rathdown.